apereo/cas/docs/cas-server-documentation/authentication/OAuth-Authentication-UserProfiles.md

 }
 ```

-## Flat
+{% endtab %}

+{% tab oauthprofiles Flat %}

 This option flattens principal attributes by one degree, putting them
 at the same level as `id`.
 Other nested elements in the final payload are left untouched.

 ```json